-There is both good news and bad news on the economic front for India that is looking to come out from the second and deadlier wave of the Covid pandemic.
+There is both good news and bad news on the economic front for India, which is looking to come out from the second and deadlier wave of the Covid pandemic.

-The good news is that the country’s GDP is expected at faster pace than expected in January-March quarter of 2021 as a pick up in economy activity during the period of fading pandemic surge has resulted in higher than expected output from various sectors.
+The good news is that the country’s GDP is expected at a faster pace than expected in the January-March quarter of 2021 as a pick up in economic activity during the period of fading pandemic surge has resulted in higher than expected output from various sectors.

 As per an Ecowrap report prepared by a research team from SBI headed by banks group chief economic adviser Soumya Kanti Ghosh, GDP growth for Q4 (FY21) would be around 1.3% (with downward bias) as against NSO projection of a negative -1%.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 With this, the report has projected that GDP decline for the full year would now be around 7.3% (compared to our earlier prediction of -7.4%).

 “However, due to renewed lockdowns in almost all states since April, 21 owing to rise in infections, we believe that real GDP growth for FY22 would be in single digits as against our earlier forecast of 10.4%,” the SBI Ecowrap report said.

 The report’s assertion on higher Q4 growth has also been based on corporate performance during the period.
 It said that corporate results so far also reinforce the fact that Q4 growth would be much better than the Q3 growth.
 The corporate GVA of 625 companies has expanded by 62.04% in Q4 as compared to 12.98% growth in Q3 (of 4164 companies ).